-Important stuff that caught my eye skimming through the changelog include the option to respec anywhere in exploration mode, stealthing should be easier as the AI is no longer able to ‘lock on’, sidebars bounce (wait, what?), and reload is, well, gone.
+Important stuff that caught my eye-skimming through the changelog includes the option to respec anywhere in exploration mode, stealthing should be easier as the AI is no longer able to ‘lock on’, sidebars bounce (wait, what?), and reload is, well, gone.
 Did anyone ever use that though?
 I certainly didn’t.

 Map:scheduleRedisplay for when you’re afraid of calling redisplay multiple times on the same tick.

 Addon creators will have their hands full too, as a lot has changed – all of which is technical gibberish to me (see above quote for an example).
 Everything else should make sense to most players, depending on their familiarity with Tales of Maj’Eyal.
 Such an awesome update.
 Here’s to many more!